Skip to main content

 3 mentions Positive Neutral Negative

-• “This is a small-team indie horror puzzle game with a rich lore behind it, superb art direction (including music and sound design), and difficult gameplay that takes cues from games like Amnesia and Alien: Isolation, with a hint of Lovecraftian horror.”
+• “This is a small-team indie horror puzzle game with rich lore, superb art direction including music and sound design, and difficult gameplay inspired by games like Amnesia and Alien: Isolation.
+The lore adds a hint of Lovecraftian horror.”

 • “Gameplay mixes exploration with a few puzzles.”